Asteroid/Comet Classification for Mining Purposes

-L. S. Gertsch et al., "Asteroid/comet Classification for Mining Purposes," Earth and Space 2006 - Proceedings of the 10th Biennial International Conference on Engineering, Construction, and Operations in Challenging Environments, American Society of Civil Engineers (ASCE), Jan 2006.
+L. S. Gertsch et al., "Asteroid/Comet Classification for Mining Purposes," Proceedings of the Earth and Space 2006 - 10th Biennial International Conference on Engineering, Construction, and Operations in Challenging Environments (2006, Houston, TX), vol. 2006, American Society of Civil Engineers (ASCE), Mar 2006.

 Geosciences and Geological and Petroleum Engineering